-Wildfire threatens Southern California homes
+Evacuation order lifted as wildfire threatens California homes

 1 Min Read

-LOS ANGELES (Reuters) - A wildfire broke out on Monday at the edge of a national forest in Southern California, threatening dozens of homes in the path of the flames and prompting authorities to order residents of several neighborhoods to evacuate their homes.
+LOS ANGELES (Reuters) - An evacuation order was lifted on Monday at the edge of a national forest in Southern California, after a wildfire threatening dozens of homes in the path of the flames.

 The so-called Rose Fire, which broke near foothill communities east of the Cleveland National Forest in mid-afternoon, had charred some 150 acres (61 hectares) within several hours, according to the Riverside Fire Department.

-The blaze was zero-percent contained by 6 p.m., as local television showed images of the flames bearing down on several homes.
+The blaze was zero-percent contained at 8 p.m., as local television showed images of the flames bearing down on several homes.
 There were no immediate reports of injuries or structures destroyed.

+Fire officials lifted all evacuation orders at about 8 p.m. local time.

 More than 200 firefighters were deployed to battle the flames, assisted by three helicopters and six fixed-wing air tankers.